 USCIS Attn: Chief, International Operations Division 20 Massachusetts Avenue, NW, Suite 3300 Washington, DC 20529-2100

-Immigration forms are available under the Forms section of the USCIS website which can be found to your right under Related Links.
+Immigration forms are available under the Forms section of the USCIS website

-For in-depth information about visas, please check the Visa Services section of the U.S. Department of State website.
+For information about visas, please check the Visa Services section of the U.S. Department of State website.

 The abandonment of lawful permanent resident status is irrevocable.
 An individual who relinquishes lawful permanent resident status must qualify again for such status.
 Therefore, one should give careful thought to abandoning lawful permanent resident status.